NTIA/LFMF/CONTRIBUTING.md

 - [Basic explanation of Git submodules](https://gist.github.com/gitaarik/8735255)
 by [**@gitaarik**](https://github.com/gitaarik)

+### Git Branches

+Our repositories use the following approach to organize and keep track of branches.
+The `main` branch typically represents the most recently released version of the software.
+The `dev` branch stages changes before they are merged into `main` and a new release is created.
+New features or bug fixes should be developed on individual "feature branches" with descriptive names.
+When complete, features branches should merge into `dev`.

 ### Git Submodules

 Software in the ITS Propagation Library is implemented primarily in C++.
 Each piece of software has a primary repository which contains the base C++ implementation, test data and resources, and common files used by the multi-language wrappers.
 Interfaces for additional programming languages are provided in separate repositories, which are linked to the primary repository as [Git submodules](https://gist.github.com/gitaarik/8735255).